wilhelm-murdoch/jQuery-JSONPath/README.md

 ## Syntax

-As I said before, full credit for all the hard work goes to Herr Goessner, who has full documentation on the actual querying sytnax on his [website](http://goessner.net/articles/JsonPath/).
+Full documentation on the actual querying sytnax can be found [here](http://goessner.net/articles/JsonPath/).

 ## Credits